computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/challenges/non-majors.md

-# What do We teach the Non-majors?
+# What Do We Teach the Non-majors?
 Contributed by John Rager,	jerager@amherst.edu

 ## Institutional and departmental context